theedeepunknown/theedeepunknown/README.md

 ## Hi there 👋
-My name is Bladimir.
+My name is Bladimir. ### Aspiring Blue Teamer 🛡️

-### Current Role
+### current role

-I currently work as a Desktop Support Specialist, supporting users across multiple locations in an enterprise IT environment.
-My day-to-day work involves a mix of endpoint support, identity and access management, and Microsoft 365 administration.
+I currently work as a Desktop Support Specialist, supporting users across multiple locations throughout Virginia.
+Day to day work involves a mix of endpoint support, identity and access management, and Microsoft 365 administration.

 I regularly work with: